quasar-finance/quasar/SCM.md

 Features or bug fixes are merged frequently to the `main` branch via pull-requests (PR) and mandatory code review.

-All pull-requests should be merged with a forced merge commit (`--no-ff`), this helps for traceability, as **github** will insert details about the pull-request in the commit message.
+All pull-requests should be merged with a forced merge commit, this helps for traceability as **github** will insert details about the pull-request in the commit message.
+The Github repo is configured to enforce this.

 As much as possible, pull-requests should be rebased onto `main` before merging, this helps in creating a clean and straight history for the `main` branch.